xcart/xcart-docs/_pages/kb_en/modules/exit_offers.md

 ![new-offer.png]({{site.baseurl}}/attachments/ref_1T0EXlkr/new-offer.png)

 * **Exit offer** (required field) : Specify a name of your exit offer.
-The exit offer name will be visible in the admin area only.
+The exit offer name will be displayed on the exit offers listing page (**Discounts** -> **Exit Offers**) in the admin area.
-* **Enabled** : The option is activated by default.
+* **Enabled** : The option is pre-activated.
 If you don't want an offer to be enabled right after it's created switch this option off.
-* **Min Qty in cart** : Specify a minimum products quantity in cart for an exit offer to become active.
+* **Min Qty in cart** : If applicable specify a minimum products quantity in cart for an exit offer to become active for visitors.
-* **Max Qty** (0 - no limit) : Specify a maximum products quantity in cart for an exit offer to become active.
+* **Max Qty** (0 - no limit) : If applicable specify a maximum products quantity in cart for an exit offer to become active for visitors.
-* **Min subtotal** : Specify a minimum cart subtotal for an exit offer to become active.
+* **Min subtotal** : If applicable specify a minimum cart subtotal for an exit offer to become active for visitors.
-* **Max subtotal** (0 - no limit) : Specify a maximum cart subtotal for an exit offer to become active.
+* **Max subtotal** (0 - no limit) : If applicable specify a maximum cart subtotal for an exit offer to become active for visitors.
 * **Offer message** (required field) : Add an exit offer description here.
 Use the built-in WISIWIG editor to make your offer more informative and capturing.

 Click **Create** when you are done.